arundeep89/experimental_agents/crew/debate/README.md

 pip install uv
 ```

-Next, navigate to your project directory, create a virtual environment, activate it and install the dependencies: uv tool install crewai
+Next, navigate to your project directory, install the dependencies: uv tool install crewai

 (Optional) Lock the dependencies and install them by using the CLI command:
 ```bash